This document introduces the concepts that you need to understand how to configure an external Application Load Balancer.

 Example 2: Load balancer frontend in the host project and backends in service projects

-In this type of deployment, the load balancer's frontend and URL map are created in the host project and the backend services (and backends) are created in service projects.
+Here is an example of a Shared VPC deployment where the load balancer's frontend and URL map are created in the host project and the backend services (and backends) are created in service projects.

 In this case, Network Admins or Load Balancer Admins in the host project will